mingansun/ExprX/README.md

 # ExprX - an R package to streamline interspecies differential expression analysis
 ---
 __ExprX__ is an R package to streamline interspecies differential expression analysis.
-Using RNA-Seq data for human and mouse brain, this vignette demonstrates how to detect differentially expressed genes among species using ExprX package.
-All essential steps (eg. data import, ortholog matching, data normalization, differential analysis and visualization) are described below.
+Taking TPM or FPKM/RPKM files for samples from different species as input, it provides functions to handle all the necessary steps, including data loading, ortholog matching, normalization, differential analysis and visualization.

 ## Install ExprX
-To install __ExprX__ from GitHub by using the __install_git__ function from __devtools__ package:
+To install __ExprX__ from GitHub by using the __install_git__ function from __devtools__
+package:

 library(devtools)

 install_git("https://github.com/mingansun/ExprX")

-To load the ExprX package:
+To load the __ExprX__ package:

 library(ExprX)